astaniano/hat/webSecAcademy/advanced_topics/http_req_smuggling/http_req_smuggling.md

 The back-end server processes the Transfer-Encoding header, and so treats the message body as using chunked encoding.
 It processes the first chunk, which is stated to be zero length, and so is treated as terminating the request.
 The following bytes, SMUGGLED, are left unprocessed, and the back-end server will treat these as being the start of the next request in the sequence.

-### Lab: HTTP request smuggling, basic CL.TE vulnerability
+### PRACTITIONER Lab: HTTP request smuggling, basic CL.TE vulnerability
 > Note: enable non printable characters in burp before attemptimg this lab

 To test the backend servers for CL.TE send the following payload: